-Aside from adding chia seeds in your diet to give your health a kick start, chia seeds can assist in a number of different ways.
+Aside from adding chia seeds to your diet to give your health a kick start, Chia seeds can assist in a number of different ways.

 Chia seeds can be used as an egg replacement - helpful in lowering cholesterol through not using egg but also for those who are allergic to egg products, or vegan, or people who which to increase the nutrients in their food.
 This use is possible because when the chia seeds are mixed with liquid, the outer layer swells to become a gel.

 To use the chia seed as an egg replacement - mix one tablespoon of chia seeds with 3 tablespoons of water and put aside for 15 minutes.

 The Chia seed is gluten-free, so can be added easily to meals even for those who are intolerant of gluten or have Coeliac's Disease.

 Improve Diabetes Control, Weight Loss

 Chia seeds have the ability to slow down digestion, due to how it forms a gel-like consistency and coating when exposed to liquids - this can help prevent blood sugar spikes.
 As it has a stabilizing effect on blood sugar, it can also help fight stomach or "belly" fat - through preventing insulin resistance.

 Prevent Craving between Meals

 The chia seeds mixture of fiber, protein and it's gelling effect when mixed with liquid help to keep you feeling fuller for longer, reducing the risk of craving food between meals.
 They can be simply added to any meal!
 I've even seen muesli (granola) bars recently that have had Chia added - slightly different taste to the bar, but not at all unpleasant.

 % of RDI or amount